CRM Definition –

 Part of the CRM definition: Goals of the CRM

-The goal of a customer relationship is a long-term relationship between the customer and the company.
-This serves primarily to increase profit, market share and company growth by, for example, reducing the price sensitivity of loyal customers who recommend the company to colleagues, friends and acquaintances through their satisfaction and make repeat or follow-up purchases.
+The goal of a customer relationship is a long-term commitment of the customer to the company.
+This primarily serves to increase profits, secure market shares and thus the growth of the company, e.B. by customers recommending the company to colleagues, friends and acquaintances through their satisfaction and they make repeat or follow-up purchases.

-- Individual customer relationship: A differentiation of customer relationships with regard to products or services, which are recommended in individual consulting, promotes customer loyalty to the company.
+A differentiation of customer relationships with regard to products or services, which are recommended in individual advice, promotes the loyalty of customers to the company.

 CRM Definition: the four forms of CRM